althonos/pyopal/docs/index.rst

 using `Cython <https://cython.org/>`_.
 It directly interacts with the Opal internals, which has the following advantages:

-- **no binary dependency**: PyOpal is distributed as a Python package, so you can add it as a dependency to your project, and stop worrying about the Opal binary being present on the end-user machine.
-- **no intermediate files**: Everything happens in memory, in a Python object you control, so you don't have to invoke the Opal CLI using a sub-process and temporary files.
-- **better portability**: Opal uses SIMD to accelerate alignment scoring, but doesn't support dynamic dispatch, so it has to be compiled on the local machine to be able to use the full capabilities of the local CPU.
-PyOpal ships several versions of Opal instead, each compiled with different target features, and selects the best one for the local platform at runtime.
+.. grid:: 1 2 3 3
+   :gutter: 1

+   .. grid-item-card:: :fas:`battery-full` Batteries-included

+      Just add ``pyopal`` as a ``pip`` or ``conda`` dependency, no need for the Opal binary or any external dependency.

+   .. grid-item-card:: :fas:`screwdriver-wrench` Flexible

+      Directly pass sequences to process as Python `str` objects, no need for intermediate files.

+   .. grid-item-card:: :fas:`dolly` Portable

+      Use the best available SIMD implementation for your current platform without having to recompile Opal.

+   .. grid-item-card:: :fas:`computer` Wider support

-- **wider platform support**: The Opal code has been backported to work on SSE2 rather than SSE4.1, allowing PyOpal to run on older x86 CPUs (all x86 CPUs support it since 2003).
-In addition, Armv7 and Aarch64 CPUs are also supported if they implement NEON extensions.
-Finally, the C++ code of Opal has been modified to compile on Windows.
+      The Opal code has been backported to work on SSE2 rather than SSE4.1, allowing PyOpal to run on older x86 CPUs (all x86 CPUs support it since 2003).

+   .. grid-item-card:: :fas:`microchip` Arm-compatible

+      Aarch64 CPUs (and Armv7 when they implement NEON extensions) are supported in addition to x86-64 in the original.

+   .. grid-item-card:: :fas:`arrow-pointer` Windows-compatible

+      The C++ code of Opal has been modified to compile on Windows.

 Setup